Halloween Will Suck This Year: Foreclosure Maps

 why halloween will suck this year, foreclosure

-To many communities, this image hits close to home; while the foreclosure map below of the general area where I live literally illustrates which areas are hit the hardest around my neighborhood.
+To many communities, these images hit close to home.
+The foreclosure map below of the general area where I live literally illustrates which areas are hit the hardest around my neighborhood.
 Here are some details on San Francisco Bay Area foreclosures.
-As the adage goes: the higher they fly, the harder they fall, and it has only ring so terribly true for our home prices.
+As the adage goes: the higher they fly, the harder they fall, and it certainly rings so terribly true for our home prices.

 Bay Area Foreclosures